ventus-ag/documentation/content/products/networking/floating-ips.md

 After confirmation your action on the next opened window the selected resource (Vm or LB) will be again publicly unavailable and Floating IP has status DOWN.

-**Additional ways to associate/disassociate Floating IPs** It is possible to manage a Floating IP for a specific VM directly from the NETWORKS & SECURITY tab on the *Virtual Machine details page*.
+**Additional ways to associate/disassociate Floating IPs**
+It is possible to manage a Floating IP for a specific VM directly from the *Virtual Machine details page*.
 See [VM's Networks and Interfaces](https://docs.ventuscloud.eu/products/networking/manage-networks/) for more info.

-To manage a Floating IP for a specific Load Balancer, go to the *Load Balancers page*.
-Detailed steps are described in the article - [Load Balancers](https://docs.ventuscloud.eu/products/networking/load-balancers/)
+If ypu need to manage a Floating IP for a specific Load Balancer, go to the *Load Balancers page*.
+See [Load Balancers](https://docs.ventuscloud.eu/products/networking/load-balancers/) for more info.

 ## Edit Floating IP